 This story starts in 1969, when I came to Sydney as a ten-pound Pom.
 At that time, the economy was booming.
 Male full-time unemployment was less than 1%; standard variable homeloan interest rate was about 6%.
-It was easy to get a job, but Sydney's public transport was already pretty crook and it was always going to be hard to survive without a car.
+It was easy to get a job, but Sydney's public transport was already on the downward side of adequate and it was always going to be hard to survive without a car.
 I'd always had sports tourers, so something like that seemed to be indicated again, especially in Sydney's benevolent climate: perhaps another Lotus Seven, or a TC, or something like that.
 I found that Lotuses were virtually unheard of, and even TCs were practically unobtainable.
 So I settled on a TD - this TD - which I bought in the first week, for A$400.
 My new salary was about $4000, so at just over one month's salary it wasn't bad value.

 Finally I left Oz some seven years later, thinking never to return.
 I left the car with a friend to sell, and heard no more of it.
 In the end I did come back, many years later.
 Bruce heard I was back and contacted me: "I've got your bloody car in my paddock, would you mind getting rid of it!".
 Apparently he thought I was just going for a holiday, and he was to look after it for a couple of weeks.
 And he still had it nine years later!

 But now it had suffered nine more years of neglect, and it showed.